ibm-watson-data-lab/ibmos2spark/README.md

 # ibmos2spark

-Use this when trying to access data on either a Softlayer or IBM Bluemix ObjectStore with a 'swift' URL from Spark.
+The package configures Spark Hadoop configurations for connecting to Softlayer and IBM Bluemix Object Stores with the 'swift' or 'swift2d' protocol.

-It is recommended to use the new Swift2d driver instead of the previous version.
+It is recommended to use 'swift2d' instead of the previous version.
 The new version allows for more flexible names (underscores) and is faster.

 ### Bluemix